MED0001664087 - This website contains imagery which is only suitable for audiences 18+. All non-surgical procedures contain risks. Read More Here

 • Nail conditions

-Cosmetic physicians focus on beauty and aesthetics
+Cosmetic physicians focus on aesthetics

 Their educational background can vary.
 Some are board-certified dermatologists who have further specialised in aesthetics through additional training or fellowships.
 Others may be surgeons who have pursued additional training in cosmetic procedures.